electronicvisions/hbp-sp9-guidebook/building_models.rst

 and for both of the HBP Neuromorphic Computing systems (PM and MC/SpiNNaker).
 In this documentation, we refer to each of these simulators and hardware platforms as a PyNN "**backend**".

-Full documentation of the API is available at:
+Full documentation of the API is available at `neuralensemble.org/docs/PyNN`_:

   | `PyNN 0.6 documentation`_